***Now on Sale!*** Get Your Car Window Breaker Seat Belt Cutter For Only $2.95

 Fire Safety Reminders

-1. Make sure your tree is at least 3 feet away from a heat source like a fireplace, radiators and space heaters.
+1. Position your tree at least 3 feet from fireplaces, radiators, and heaters.

 Fire Safety Tips for Your Christmas Tree

-• Check and replace any string of lights with worn or broken cords or loose bulb connections.
+• Use the appropriate lights for indoor or outdoor settings and replace any with damaged cords or loose connections.

 Fire Safety Tips in your Kitchen